bellmcp/Knights-Tour-Solver/README.md

 # What I Learned

-* Developed a user interface within the Windows Forms App (.NET Framework) using ToolStrip, TextBox, Label & Button.
+* Developed a user interface within the Java GUI Application using NetBeans IDE components such as TextBox, Label, Buttons, Table, MessageBox, etc.
-* Implemented functinality to the UI: `buttonClick`, `disableButtons`, `newGame`, & `resetCount`.
 * Integrated Warnsdorff's rule algorithm to the program. [(Wikipedia)](https://en.wikipedia.org/wiki/Knight%27s_tour)

 # Future Ideas Include

 * Add an ability to customize a different sizes chessboards.
-* Implement other algorithms such as Brute-force algorithm, Common backtracking algorithm, Divide and conquer algorithms etc.
+* Implement other algorithms such as Brute-force algorithm, Common backtracking algorithm, Divide and conquer algorithms, etc.
 * Improve performance and reliability.

 # License